theonemule/dos-game/README.md

 1. Once your image is built, you can push it to your image repository with docker push, but you’ll need to tag it appropriately.

 # USE WITH KUBERNETES
 Kubernetes is another part of the equation when it comes to container apps.
-Containers on Kubernetes are deployed into pods, which are then usually a part of a part of a deployment, which will have one or more pods associated with it.
-Deployments can also be used for creating scalable sets of pods for high availability too on a Kubernetes cluster.
-If you’re not familiar with Kubernetes, check out this webinar below where I go in depth on the matter.
+Containers on Kubernetes are deployed into pods, which are then usually a part of a deployment with one or more pods associated.
+Deployments can also be used to create scalable sets of pods for high availability on a Kubernetes cluster.
+If you’re unfamiliar with Kubernetes, check out this webinar below, where I go in-depth.

 Deployments and services can be defined declaratively with a YAML file.
-Below is a Kuberenetes YAML file that defines a deployment and a service for my retro gaming container.
+Below is a Kubernetes YAML file that defines a deployment and a service for my retro gaming container.

 The deployment is simple – it points to a single container image called blaize/keen and then tells Kubernetes what ports to expose for the container.
 The service defines how the deployment will be exposed on a network.
-In this case, it’s using a TCP load balancer, where it is exposing port 80 and mapping that to the port exposed by the deployment.
+In this case, it’s using a TCP load balancer, exposing port 80 and mapping that to the port exposed by the deployment.
 The service uses selectors on the label app to match the service with the deployment.

 ````
 apiVersion: v1